-Why are there two registries (SECURE-Cirrhosis and COVID-Hep.net)?
+Why are there two registries (SECURE-Liver and COVID-Hep.net)?

-When we launched, our launch occurred simultaneously with the team running Covid-Hep from the University of Oxford in the United Kingdom.
-Both projects had and have similar aims.
+Our launch occurred simultaneously with the team running Covid-Hep from the University of Oxford in the United Kingdom.
+Both projects have similar aims.

 The two projects started with separate research board approvals, separate links with major societies and individuals, and separate data collection tools with different data points.

 In recognition that both datasets would be more powerful if they could be easily combined, we have subsequently collaborated and are now collecting identical data points to better understand COVID-19 in liver disease together.

 As such, two complimentary and mutually supportive collaborative projects have developed.
 We have agreed to ask that submitting centers decide which portal to send their case reports of COVID-19 in liver disease to based on their geography: see the map below.
 Ultimately, we will work together to build the most comprehensive dataset possible.

 As described above, we are working collaboratively with Covid-Hep in the United Kingdom.
 We are asking submitters to direct their case reports based on geography.

 Please see the map above: red for SECURE-Liver and blue for COVID-Hep.net.
 Broadly, for The Americas and China, Japan, and Mongolia, use SECURE-Liver; for the rest of the world, use COVID-Hep.net.

 Please feel free to email firstname.lastname@example.org with any further questions.